alegunta-git/turbo-guide/pfin/pfin notes.md

 - **Emergency Fund - Term insurance - tax savings - Short/Med term goals - long term/retirement - post retirement**
 - **last year annual cash inflows ( 1 pt ) , cash outflows( 2 pt) , roi investment ( 3 pts)**

+**CFP book notes**
+* A picture is worth 1000 words , Similarly, your financial journey can be managed effectively with a single piece of paper.
+* A fundamental tenet of this book is simple: every day, when you wake up, your primary goal should be to increase your assets and net worth-with clear intent and in a measurable way.
+* **Watch the pennies , and the dollars will take care of themselves**
+* Joe's tenacity in squeezing every penny out of everything-both on the expense side and the revenue side- while steadily increasing his net worth.
+* What Joe practiced daily was the belief that daily actions determine your level of success.
+Everything else, he felt, was nonsense.
+Financial planning, he'd say, is first about what you do today , not about fancy planning for tomorrow , he became passionate about getting anywhere from 1$ to 10000$ under his control daily , weekly and monthly , this will NOT be easy , (mission to secure daily bread and pray to God constantly)
+* Financial planning , of course is about more than just money , First you must simplify and plan daily , weekly , monthly and yearly.
+Brick by brick , conserve dollars , and earn dollars. once you start doing this , things change.
+* **The Daily Discipline of Saving Wealth** is built not in giant leaps but through daily habits.
+Saving every day-whether it's $1, $10, or $100-is an act of self-discipline and belief in your future.
+Over time, these small efforts compound, leading to significant results.
+* Clarity on Financial Goals : The first step in changing your financial mindset is understanding why you want to improve your financial situation.
+This "why" becomes the backbone of your One-Page Plan. (a) What do you want your financial life to look like in 5, 10, or 20 years? (b) What are your top priorities: paying off debt, buying a home, saving for retirement, or starting a business?
+* If the goal is to save $50,000 in five years, that breaks down to $833 per month.
+* If you want to pay off $10,000 in debt, create a monthly payment plan that fits into your budget.
+* Track Progress and Adjust : The key to keeping your financial mindset strong is tracking progress.
+A one-page financial plan should include space to monitor your milestones.
+Regularly review how much you've saved, how much debt you've paid off, and whether you are staying within your budget.
+Seeing tangible progress builds confidence and reinforces the belief that change is possible.

 **P Finance**
 | E Fund | Insurance        | Debt  |Equity                 | others      | Plan            |
 |--------|------------------|-------|-----------------------|-------------|-----------------|